 Some estimated that we would have to manufacture 10,000 planes to win the war.
 We missed that target by a long shot.
 We manufactured 100,000.
 The attack on Pearl Harbor was intended to eliminate or cripple the US fleet all at once.
 Eventually all but three ships sunk or severely damaged at Pearl Harbor returned to battle.
 Two of the three could have been but by choice were not repaired due to the Oklahoma and the Utah battle ships were deemed too old to be repaired.

-The Japanese attack used 6 fleet carriers.
+The Japanese attack used 6 of their 10 fleet carriers for the attack.
 We only had 4 total at that time.
 The next day Japan attacked the Philippines with an additional 4 fleet carriers.
 We were not equipped to meet this threat.

 By 1943, we were down to one aircraft carrier.
 The USS Enterprise.
 [I have eluded to this in this article [ https://5280nup.wordpress.com/2016/06/07/midway-day-june-7th/ ] I will write more about it soon.
 The Japanese had 7 at that time.
 By the end of the war with Japan, we had 27 fleet sized carriers and 103 total when you include smaller escort carriers.